KazaiMazai/SwiftletModel/README.md

 - Denormalize to any shape on the fly
 - Incomplete data handling

-It's almost like an ORM but without a database.
+Almost like an ORM but without a database.

 ## Why

-The ideal SwiftletModel use case is when
+The ideal SwiftletModel use case is when:
-- the domain model of the app is complicated,
+- The domain model of the app is complicated,
-- all the data comes from the backend,
+- All the data comes from the backend,
-- you have reasons to avoid using a heavy duty local storage like CoreData/SwiftData/Realm/SQLite
+- You have reasons to avoid using a heavy duty local storage like CoreData/SwiftData/Realm/SQLite